reetiu/Reeti4cyber/README.md

 I have always been passionate about technology.
 I transitioned to the IT industry due to my passion for the field, specifically Cloud computing, and restarted my career in the Tech space recently.

-The AWS She Builds program played a crucial role in my journey, providing invaluable support as I embarked on my AWS cloud learning and obtained the Solution Architect Associate certification.
+The <b> AWS She Builds </b> program played a crucial role in my journey, providing invaluable support as I embarked on my AWS cloud learning and obtained the Solution Architect Associate certification.
 My enthusiasm for <b> AWS Cloud </b> is unwavering, and I am constantly eager to contribute and give back to the community.

+As part of my commitment to giving back to the community, I actively volunteer at <b>CloudnLoud Community</b>.
+My goal is to empower and guide aspiring individuals to become future leaders in the field of <b>AWS Cloud Security</b>.
+I am dedicated to nurturing their skills and fostering a supportive environment for their growth within the community.

 I possess a strong command of both AWS and Azure.